jimmejardine/adblock-relief/README.md

 * They are very active on social media sites and regularly share content with their peer groups.

 ## I had this running, but it seems to have stopped working...
 Occasionally, the ad-blockers may whitelist the files used to detect if an ad-blocker is running.
 You need to just change the folder name (i.e. 'abr12345qwerty') to another random name (e.g. 'relief123abc').
-Don't forget to update the two script lines that include the adblockreliefcode  in your HTML.
+Don't forget to update the two script lines that include the adblockrelief code in your HTML.
 ```html
 <script src="/relief123abc/ads/ads.js" type="text/javascript"></script>
 <script src="/relief123abc/app.js" type="text/javascript"></script>